teruki-i/ola/README.md

-# ola
+# ola yo!
-My first ever repository of any kind
+My first ever repository of any kind.
+Not much to say.
+Just getting started!